Delta of the Croatian river Neretva – An agricultural and kitesurfing heaven

 After the fall of Venice, the Neretva area was ruled by Austria.
 The first schools and cultural societies were opened at the time.
 During the 20th century, the Neretva valley followed the fate of Croatia until its independence in the early 1990s.

 Modern agriculture of Neretva

 The Neretva valley has three major cities: Metković, Opuzen, and Ploče.
-Metković is the biggest, and Ploče is the youngest urban settlement.
+Metković is the largest of the three cities, and Ploče is the youngest urban settlement.
 The town of Opuzen was named after Fort Opus.

 The valley of the river Neretva, which was once a swamp, is an important Croatian agricultural area.
 The most significant produce of the Neretva is Neretva’s tangerine called neretvanska mandarina.
 In addition, the ground is ideal for the cultivation of lubenica (watermelon), šljiva (plum), nektarina (nectarine), rajčica (tomato), salata (lettuce), and krastavac (cucumber).

-The Neretva’s tangerine gives successful crops since the growing conditions are excellent.
+The Neretva’s tangerine is a successful crop since the growing conditions are excellent.
 It was originally imported from Japan about 80 years ago.